Node Templates

 Using nodeSelector

 You can use nodeSelector to schedule pods on the nodes created using the template.
 By default, you construct nodeSelector using the template name.
-However, you may choose to use a custom label to fit your use case better.
+However, you can opt for a custom label if it suits your use case better.

 apiVersion: v1